DeneilSantiagoPayumo/Obsidian-Vault/Social Anthropology/Archived Material/SAN Michaelmas Term 1 2023/Bibliography/SIM cards of desire, Sexual versatility and the male homoerotic economy in urban Congo.md

 Labelled identities arise from erotic subject positions as side effects of larger socioeconomic dynamics at work in contemporary urban culture.

 The axis of respectability introduces a gradient which one occupies.
 The *reglo* interlocutors keep their effeminacy in check and only showcase their true faces whenever they are protected by darkness, and even the craziest of *folles* restrain themselves in front of parents, pastors, and state agents.
 Even the most daring aventuriers keep a low profile when they find themselves in spaces where an explicit performance of transgressive masculinity have them removed.
+(235)

 The second axis has a productive contradiction between publicly valued respectability and fascination with transgression.
 The axis of respectability seems to account for a *generational* dynamic - in the economy that pushes people, as they grow older, from the right hand side to the left hand side, also reflecting how hegemonic masculinity is shifting from the respectable *papa* to the urban *aventurier*.
+(235)

 Ongoing socioeconomic changes, which make attaining male status as a married and providing housefather increasingly difficult, produce a context in which such performances of transgression become central to alternative masculinities.
 (235)

+That is to say, the performance of transgression has become a feature of masculinity, that undermines the distinction between respectability and transgression.
+(See *papas*)

 The homoerotic economy needs to be understood as a historically situated assemblage of subject positions.

+This accounts for an internal generational dynamic - hegemonic masculinity shifts from the respectable *papa* to the urban *aventurier*.

 These axes reproduce broader cultural registers of penetration and reputation - the matrix they give rise to provides a heuristic structure to understand the overall dynamics of homoerotic desire.
 Interlocutors occupy different subject positions.

+"This productive contradiction of respectability-transgression fundamentally reflects larger societal shifts with regard to age and class and simultaneously reasserts and inverts generational and social transgression."
+(235) Men who have fathered children may however identify as youth, and the separation between respectable and transgressive subject conditions brings together rather than separates men from different socioeconomic background.

 ```ad-example
 Herve is an aventurier regular who rejects the sexual propositions of fioto men.
 Instead, he wants young *swaggeurs* like himself - his desires emerge from the homoerotic affordances and possibilities of homoerotic aventurier masculinity while his refutations of effeminacy signal his struggles against the gendered ideology of penetration that would push him towards a fioto position.